gallileugenesis/gallileugenesis.github.io_v1/_posts/2023-09-21-Machine-Learning-Examples-with-Scikit-Learn.md

 ## Supervised Learning:

 ### K-Nearest Neighbors (KNN)
-- Example: KNN_Classification.ipynb
+- Example: KNN

 In this example, we demonstrate how to use the K-Nearest Neighbors (KNN) algorithm for classification.

 ### Decision Tree
-- Example: DecisionTree_Classification.ipynb
+- Example: DecisionTree

 This example showcases the Decision Tree algorithm for classification.

 ### Support Vector Machine (SVM)
-- Example: SVM_Classification.ipynb
+- Example: SVM

 Here, we use the Support Vector Machine (SVM) algorithm for classification.